Eryk Kobza: Club career

 In August 2020, he signed with Sokół Ostróda in the Polish II liga.
 He made his debut on September 19 against Olimpia Grudziądz, in a substitute appearance.
 In the next match on September 26, he scored his first goal in a 2–0 victory over Znicz Pruszków.
 On January 6, 2021, it was announced that he had terminated his contract with the club by mutual consent.

 In late January 2021, he signed with Podlasie Biała Podlaska in the III liga.

+Cavalry FC

 At the 2023 CPL-U Sports Draft, Kobza was selected in the second round (14th overall) by Cavalry FC.
 In April 2023, he signed a U Sports developmental contract with the club.
 He scored his first CPL goal on July 8, in a 2–1 victory over Pacific FC.
 In July 2023, Kobza signed a professional deal with Cavalry until the end of the 2025 season, with a club option for 2026.
+Kobza's option for the 2026 season would be exercised by the club.